This website uses cookies to improve your experience. Learn more » AGREE & CONTINUE

 Where do I pay tax on overseas income?

-All UK residents are subject to tax on income from abroad except where the individual is not domiciled in the UK and the income is not remitted to the UK and an election has been made to use the remittance basis.
-HMRC provided the following:
+Until 5th April 2025, all UK residents were subject to tax on income from abroad—except where the individual is not domiciled in the UK and the income is not remitted to the UK and an election has been made to use the remittance basis.
+For those who have taken advantage of the remittance basis there is transitional relief as from 5th April 2025.

-The replacement for the non-domicile regime will be a residence-based test, which allows individuals moving to the UK to be taxed only on their UK source income and gains for the first four tax years, with no UK tax on any overseas income or gains arising in those years, even if brought to the UK.
+From 6th April 2025, the replacement for the non-domicile regime is a residence-based test—which allows individuals moving to the UK to be taxed only on their UK source income and gains for the first four tax years, with no UK tax on any overseas income or gains arising in those years, even if brought to the UK.
 To be within this four-year foreign income and gains regime, individuals must be within their first four tax years of residence, following a period of 10 tax years consecutive non-UK residence.

 Do I have to pay tax in more than one country?